19hours/sg-statutes/Acts/Central Provident Fund Act.md

 [27/92]

-(6) The Board shall transfer to a member’s ordinary account any amount standing to his credit in his medisave account which is in excess of such amount as the Minister may from time to time direct.
+(6) The Board shall transfer to one or more designated accounts of a member, in accordance with any regulations made under section 77(1)(ka), any amount standing to his credit in his medisave account which is in excess of such amount as the Minister may from time to time direct.

 [15/2006 wef 01/07/2006]

 [16/86]

-(7) Where there is no balance in the medisave account of a member, the Board may, upon application by the member and with the approval of the Minister, transfer to the medisave account of the member any amount standing to his credit in the ordinary account which had been transferred from the medisave account, including any interest which would have accrued thereon if the transfer had not been made.
+(7) Where there is no balance in the medisave account of a member, the Board may, upon application by the member and with the approval of the Minister, transfer to the medisave account of the member any amount standing to his credit in any designated account which had been transferred from the medisave account, including any interest which would have accrued thereon if the transfer had not been made.

 [15/2006 wef 01/07/2006]

 [57/2007 wef 01/01/2008]

 [27/92]

+(8) In this section, “designated account”, in relation to a member, means such ordinary account, special account or retirement account (if any) of the member as may be prescribed by any regulations made under section 77(1)(ka).

+[15/2006 wef 01/07/2006]

 ### Power to impose conditions relating to contributions by self-employed persons